 What Happens at a Virtual Shower?

 Oh, don’t forget game prizes – think e-gift cards for something simple and easy!
 No extra time or cash for prizes?
 That’s okay too!
-Bragging rights is a big deal among shower guests.
+Bragging rights are a big deal among shower guests.

 Send Mom-to-be the Gifts – Once the invitations have been sent out, the shower invitees will almost immediately wonder, “What about a gift for baby?”
 That’s why it’s a good idea to let your guests know right away about your personal preferences, whether to gift…or not to gift.
 Early on, this avoids a lot of confusion and potential stress for gift-givers.